queens-satellite-team/Space-School/lab5/lab5.md

 | A solderless connection makes it reusable. | Difficult to modify complex SMD component for prototyping. |
 | Cheap and connections can be changed. | It works very poorly for high-speed design. |

-So we want a solution that is a bit more permanate, can allow our ciruit to be a bit more compact, and allow us align our components the way we want.
+So, we want a solution that is a bit more permanent, can allow our circuit to be a bit more compact, and allow us to align our components the way we want.
 Our solution will be to solder!

 # Section 2 - Soldering Tools
 [Soldering](https://en.wikipedia.org/wiki/Soldering) is the process of joining two or more items together by melting an additional filler metal (solder) into the joint.
 When you solder a circuit together you are providing a **strong electrical connection**.
-While a solder connection can stay together with greater strength than a breadboard, it is up to you to make sure all components also have a **strong mechanical connection** by twisting wires together and ensuring compontents are not under stress.
+While a solder connection can stay together with greater strength than a breadboard, it is up to you to make sure all components also have a **strong mechanical connection** by twisting wires together and ensuring components are not under stress.
 A typical soldering setup will have the following:

 **Soldering Iron:** this supplies the heat in order to melt the solder so that it can flow into the joint.
 A soldering iron is composed of a heated metal tip and an insulated handle.❗ Please do not touch any part of the metal end when the soldering iron is on.❗